-ii.
 Simulated Radar Reflectivity

-Analyses of simulated radar reflectivity show a robust propagating diurnal signal that extends throughout the troposphere (Fig. 4.29).
-Diurnal oscillations in this parameter range from ~10-30 dBZ and are especially evident from R=100-300 km (Figs. 4.29 and 4.30).
-Not surprisingly, these patterns of reflectivity closely resemble those of rain rate and given the diurnal signal of reflectivity, it is plausible that aircraft equipped with radar (e.g. C-band or Doppler) could be used to track the evolution of the TCDC in the future and is further discussed in Chapter 6.
+Analyses of simulated radar reflectivity show a robust propagating diurnal signal that extends throughout the troposphere (Fig. 24).
+Diurnal oscillations in this parameter range from ~10-30 dBZ and are especially evident from R=100-300 km.
+Not surprisingly, these patterns of reflectivity closely resemble those of rain rate and given the diurnal signal of reflectivity, it is plausible that aircraft equipped with radar (e.g. C-band or X-band Doppler) could be used to track the evolution of the TCDC in the future.
 Additionally, given the common practice of empirically estimating rainfall from land-based radar, the TCDC could be an important consideration regarding the analysis of quantitative precipitation forecasts for landfalling TCs.

-iii.
 Q-Condensate